I ignored the advice of all the tales,

 Offering – The heated liquid is poured atop the patient, burning them and giving them great pain before the area is bandaged with a clean bandage.

-The patient is burned by the boiling wine and has an untreatable Miserable condition until they rest for at least 2 hours, after which the patient finds that the limb or torso that was treated with the ritual has any wounds, injury, or Battered conditions removed.
+The patient is burned by the boiling wine and has an untreatable Miserable condition until they rest for at least 2 hours, after which the patient finds that all of their wounds, injury, or Battered conditions have been removed.
 The cultist may perform this ritual upon themselves.

 Break that which has been healed badly, and using the flesh of another, set the flesh aright.

 Eventually, it all matters not in the end.
 Lurian’s victory is inevitable, but smaller victories are always possible for mankind.

 Focus – A blade of silver is prayed over and then used to reopen the wound

 Offering – A body part from a human that applies to the affected location, or a preserved bone for a torso maim, is used to reset the wound, by stitching the replacement body part as closely as possible to its original state while repeating the following liturgy three times.
 The patient must not move during this process to show their strength of courage.

 Liturgy – “The blade, God’s most sacred tool.
 With it, a mere man can control fate.
 The blade can end life and give it back.
 It can create and destroy, the fulcrum of time and destiny.”

 Offering – One Phlegmatic Human Essence is poured onto the bandage

 Offering – The wound is then bound tight with a piece of linen or bandage is inked with the words of St. Istra